OctaveCharrin/Budgie/README.md

     ```
     The application will start, and you can access it at `http://localhost:9002` in your web browser.

+### Using Docker (for portability and production)

+This method requires [Docker](https://www.docker.com/get-started) to be installed on your machine.

+1.  **Build the Docker Image:**
+    In the root directory of the project, run the build command.
+This will create a container image named `trackright-app`.
+    ```bash
+    docker build -t trackright-app .
+    ```

+2.  **Run the Docker Container:**
+    Once the image is built, run the container.
+The `-v` flag is crucial as it maps the local `./data` directory to the container's `/app/data` directory, ensuring your database and settings are persisted even if the container is stopped or removed.
+    ```bash
+    docker run -p 9002:9002 -v "$(pwd)/data:/app/data" --name trackright-container trackright-app
+    ```

+3.  **Access the App:**
+    The application will be available at `http://localhost:9002`.

+## Configuration

-4.  **(Optional) Configure Exchange Rate API Key:**
+### Exchange Rate API Key
 For accurate, live currency conversions, the app uses the [ExchangeRate-API](https://www.exchangerate-api.com/).
 Without a key, the app will use placeholder conversion rates.

 -   Sign up for a free API key on their website.
 -   Navigate to the **Settings** tab in the TrackRight application.
 -   Enter your API key in the "ExchangeRate-API Key" section and click "Save API Key".
 The key is stored securely on the server.

 ## Usage